Associate Professor of Law

 - Immigration Law

 Professor Vázquez’ research examines the incorporation of immigration law into the criminal justice system.
-Her scholarship has focused on the role of criminal courts and the duties of defense lawyers in advising noncitizen defendants on the immigration consequences of a criminal conviction.
-She has argued that criminal defense attorneys need to advise their noncitizen clients on this issue, an argument which the United States Supreme Court agreed with in Padilla v.
+Her scholarship has focused on the duties of criminal defense lawyers in advising noncitizen defendants on the immigration consequences of a criminal conviction.
+She has argued that criminal defense attorneys have a duty to their noncitizen clients, an argument which the United States Supreme Court agreed with in Padilla v.
 Kentucky, a case in which she assisted.
-She also writes about the impact that the increased use of the criminal justice system in immigration law and its enforcement has on Latinos.
+Her research also examines the causes and consequences of the increasing role of the criminal justice system in migration control and its relationship and impact on Latinos.
 Her scholarship has been published across a range of sources, from various law journals to guest blogs such as The Society Pages, CrImmigration, and Border Criminologies.
 Her book, entitled CRIME, IMMIGRATION AND RACIAL SUBORDINATION will be published by Routledge Press forthcoming in late 2017.

 Professor Vázquez’ work is recognized both nationally and internationally.
 She has presented her work at various international and national institutions such as Yale, Berkeley, Duke, the University of Oxford, the University of Leiden, and the University of Coimbra.
 She serves as an Academic Researcher for Border Criminologies, located within the University of Oxford, Faculty of Law, Centre for Criminology.
 In 2011, she was awarded the Jack Wasserman Memorial Award for Excellence in Litigation in the Field of Immigration law for her work on Padilla v.
 Kentucky.